brevzin/cpp_proposals/3294_code_injection/code-injection.md

 The choice of syntax is motivated by two notions:

 1. If we could reflect on the body of a function template, the only thing that could be yielded back is a token sequence - since the template hasn't been instantiated yet.
 And the syntax for reflecting on that body would look like `^{ $body$ }`
-2. This makes it so that all expressions that produce an object of type `std::meta::info` are spelled with a prefix `^`.
+2. This maintains the property that the only built-in operator that produces a `std::meta::info` value is the prefix `^`.

 For example: